nifm-gin/MARVEL/README.md

 ## Attached code for the paper MARVEL: MR Fingerprinting with Additional micRoVascular Estimates using bidirectional LSTMs

-This repository contains attached code to our MICCAI 24 paper MARVEL (todo: add link to publication ).
+This repository contains attached code to our MICCAI 2024 paper MARVEL ([preprint](https://arxiv.org/abs/2407.10512) and [published](https://link.springer.com/chapter/10.1007/978-3-031-72069-7_25) versions).
 Please do not hesitate to contact us in case of any trouble dealing with our code.

 ## Requirements